ProtractorNinja/SPARC-sublime/README.md

-The syntax highlighting should be mostly straightforward, but I'd like to point out an important distinction between certain opcodes: **those opcodes that involve a delay slot -- branching commands, jumping, and subroutine calls -- are colored differently than those that do not.**
+The syntax highlighting should be mostly straightforward, but I'd like to point out an important distinction between certain opcodes: **those opcodes that involve a delay slot—branching commands, jumping, and subroutine calls—are colored differently than those that do not.**
 The complete list is located in `sparc.JSON-tmLanguage`, under `constant.other.sparc`. `nop` should also have its own color, because `nop` is special.